-The Broomfield Veterans Memorial Museum (BVMM) is now accepting applications for a rotating art exhibition series.
-Each year the BVMM will present 4 art exhibits.
+The Broomfield Veterans Museum is now accepting applications for a rotating art exhibition series.
+Each year the museum will present four art exhibits.
 The museum reserves one wall (25 ft. in length) on the main level for the hanging of 2-dimensional works of art.
 For more information about this series, please click here.

 See our Renovated Space